joao-borrego/gap/README.md

 ``` ├
 media/
-   └╴model_name/
   └╴materials/
     └╴scripts/
-            └╴model_name.material
+      └╴scipt_name.material
     └╴textures/
       └╴img.png
 ```

-The sdf model itself is not needed, but the contents of `model_name.material` should resemble:
+The sdf model itself is not needed, but the contents of `script_name.material` should resemble:

 ```
-material Model/Texture
+material Material/Name
 {
   technique
   {